MeritCards/sync/README.md

 I first used the term _archive_ because I wanted something independent of backup files, but in the end, _backup_ is probably clearer.

 By default, a user can have up to 7 backups.
 The maximum file size should be configured in the reverse proxy (if applicable).
 The maximum storage for users is set to 1 GB, after which the server responds with `413`.
+See:

 * `config/application.rb`
 * `app/controllers/archives_controller.rb`

-User and other data is stored in a local SQLite database.
+User and other data is stored in a local SQLite database:

 * `config/database.yml`